microsoft/azure-iot-developer-kit/docs/_docs/apis/ota.md

 ---
 title: "OTA Programing"
 permalink: /docs/apis/ota/
-excerpt: "The OTA module for AZ3166"
+excerpt: "The OTA programing module for AZ3166"
 last_modified_at: 2018-8-3T10:16:34-04:00
 ---

-The OTA (Over-the-Air) programing API provide the capbility of update the firmware from Azure cloud for IoT DevKit.
+The OTA (Over-the-Air) programing API provide the capability of update the firmware from Azure cloud for IoT DevKit.

 ## Assembly